 - Feedback from participants: Post-training surveys to gauge the relevance of content.

-- Expert evaluations: Continuous assessment from subject matter experts at Essemy to ensure training materials remain updated and pertinent.
+- Expert evaluations: Continuous assessment from subject matter experts to ensure training materials remain updated and pertinent.

 2. Improved Employee Performance